sunfounder/picar-x/docs/source/python_line_track.rst

 Line Track
 ====================================

-Use 1cm of black insulating tape to paste a track on a light-colored ground (or desktop).
+Tape a track on a light colored ground (or table) with 1 cm black insulating tape.
-Run this program, and you will see PiCar-X sprinting into the track.
+Run the program and you will see PiCar-X moving forward on the track.

 .. warning::
     In sharp bend will cause derailment!